 Foundry has about six layers which make up each scene.
 They are stacked atop each other to create the final composite image that every player and GM sees during game.
 Layers can be manipulated partially by players and fully by GMs.
 The layers from top to bottom are as follows:

 The layers for Dynamic Lighting and Light Sources, Ambient Sounds, and Walls generally sit above all other layers.
 Walls themselves are invisible to everyone except GMs, and determine how light, sound, and actor vision are able to propagate through a scene.

 Overhead Tile Layer

-The overhead tile layer consists of any Tile Sprites that have had their Overhead toggle turned on.
+The overhead tile layer consists of any Tiles that have had their Overhead toggle turned on.
 These tiles rest atop everything except for walls, light and sound, unless the tile has been set to be a "Roof" tile, in which case it will block the lighting layer for any actors not also under the tiles.
-These overhead tiles are a newly added feature as of the 0.8.x series of updates and allows for GMs to create building rooves, tree crowns, arches, and similar overhead art that blocks vision of what's below until a token moved under it.
+These overhead tiles allow for GMs to create building rooves, tree crowns, arches, and similar overhead art that blocks vision of what's below until a token moved under it.